A Comparative Analysis of Distributed Linear Solvers under Data Heterogeneity

 \begin{remark} To understand the generality of Definition~\ref{def:cross-machine}, we revisit~\eqref{eq:global}.
 Since $A$ is assumed to be invertible,~\eqref{eq:global} can be expressed as the unconstrained minimization of the loss function $f:\R^n\to\R$ defined by $f(x)=\norm{Ax-b}^2$.
 When implemented distributively, this can be interpreted as the problem of learning a machine learning model $x$ with the rows of $A_i$ denoting the feature vectors of the data samples stored at machine $i$ and the corresponding entries of $b$ denoting the data labels.
 This suggests that Definitions~\ref{def:cosine} and~\ref{def:cross-machine} can be adapted for distributed learning scenarios by replacing $\{\row(A_i)\}_{i=1}^m$ in these definitions with the linear spans of the feature vectors stored at the respective machines. \end{remark}

-Besides cross-machine heterogeneity, we define another geometric notion of data heterogeneity to quantify the total angular spread of the local data at each machine. \begin{definition} [\textbf{Local Angular Heterogeneity}] The local angular heterogeneity $\phi_i$ of machine $i$ is the minimum angle between any two of its feature vectors (i.e., the rows of $A_i$).
+Besides cross-machine heterogeneity, we define another geometric notion of data heterogeneity to quantify the total angular spread of the local data within each machine. \begin{definition} [\textbf{Local Angular Heterogeneity}] The local angular heterogeneity $\phi_i$ of machine $i$ is the minimum angle between any two of its local coefficient vectors (i.e., the rows of $A_i$).
 Hence,

 \end{definition}

 Our goal now is (a) to analyze the effects of both local and non-local angular heterogeneity on the convergence rates $\rhoapc$ and $\rhodhbm$, and (b) to use the results of our analysis to compare the efficiencies of APC and D-HBM.